 Road Trip Resources Online – The Best of the Best

-This site is the best travel site on the web.
+This site is a great planning resource for your next road trip.
 Why?
-Because it’s all about real people and their real trips.
+Because it’s all about real people and their real travel experiences.
 It’s not a bunch of advertising gimmicks and sales pitches.
-The staff on TA work hard to keep out bogus reviews and their forums delve even deeper if you’re looking for specific location information.
-I’m a Trip Advisor Destination Expert for Road Trips (a nominated volunteer) and get to experience the fascinating and passionate dialog on these forums daily – let me tell you, people take their trips seriously!
+The staff on TA work hard to try and keep out bogus reviews and their forums delve even deeper if you’re looking for specific location information.
+I've spent a lot of time on the forums and has gotten to experience the fascinating and passionate dialog on there – let me tell you, these people take their trips seriously!
 And they should: vacation time has dwindled in America.
 If you’re finally going on vacation, it ought to be as good as it can be.

-This site’s most essential offerings: Travel discounts (regularly offered), great information about lodging, dining, and attractions (rated by actual visitors, not salespeople), and, of course, the forums.
+This site’s most essential offerings: great information about lodging, dining, and attractions (rated by actual visitors, not salespeople), and, of course, the forums.